"What are antacids, and how do they work?

 - for the long-term treatment of conditions where your stomach makes too much acid.
 This includes a rare condition called Zollinger-Ellison syndrome.

 ACIPHEX is used in adolescents 12 years of age and older to treat symptoms of Gastroesophageal Reflux Disease (GERD) for up to 8 weeks.

-It is not known if ACIPHEX is safe and effective in children under the age of 12.
+It is not known if ACIPHEX is safe and effective in children to:

 Who should not take ACIPHEX?